-44. The project area lies within the watershed expanse of the Tamirabarani River Basin.
+45. The project area lies within the watershed expanse of the Tamirabarani River Basin.
 River almost flows in the middle of the municipal area, with Tirunelvei old town located on west and Palayamkottai on the east. area.
-Tamirabarani is a perennial river; originating from Agastyarkoodam peak in the Western Ghats above Papanasam in Ambasamudram Taluk and flows through Tirunelveli and Tuticorin districts of Tamil Nadu and drains in Gulf of Mannar at Punnakyal in Srivaikuntam Taluk of Thoothukudi district.
+Subproject area comprises area west of the River, are along the western bank of river forms part of the project.
+Taminabarani is a perennial river; originating from Agastyarkoodam peak in the Western Ghats above Papanasam in Ambasamudram Taluk and flows through Tirunelveli and Tuticorin districts of Tamil Nadu and drains in Gulf of Mannar at Punnakyal in Srivaikuntam Taluk of Thoothukudi district.
 Total length of the river course is about 125 km.
 With origin in Western Ghats and receiving both monsoons in catchment area, river is flows perennially.
-There are several dams and anicuts across river Tamirabarani and its tributaries that provide water to irrigation, drinking and other needs to majority of population in Tirunelveli District.
-There are various channels branching off from both the banks of river for irrigation.
-The major lakes in the city are Nainar Lake and Udayarpetti Lake.
+There are several dams and anicuts across river